FeatureBaseDB/featurebase-docs/docs/community/com-evaluate.md

 * [Read "Breaking the latency floor" a whitepaper that explains FeatureBase](https://www.featurebase.com/blog/breaking-the-latency-floor-white-paper){:target="_blank"}
 {% include /com-install/com-install-before-begin.md %}

+{: .note}
+This process may take some time to complete.

 ## Step 1 - download the sample database

 * Open a new CLI on your FeatureBase server, then create a new directory: